mozilla/sccache/README.md

 -DCMAKE_CXX_COMPILER_LAUNCHER=sccache
 ```

-The process for using sccache with MSVC and cmake, depends on which version of cmake you're using.  <B>For versions of cmake 3.24 and earlier</B>, to generate PDB files for debugging with MSVC, you can use the [`/Z7` option](https://docs.microsoft.com/en-us/cpp/build/reference/z7-zi-zi-debug-information-format?view=msvc-160).
+The process for using sccache with MSVC and cmake, depends on which version of cmake you're using. **For versions of cmake 3.24 and earlier**, to generate PDB files for debugging with MSVC, you can use the [`/Z7` option](https://docs.microsoft.com/en-us/cpp/build/reference/z7-zi-zi-debug-information-format?view=msvc-160).
 Alternatively, the `/Zi` option together with `/Fd` can work if `/Fd` names a different PDB file name for each object file created.
 Note that CMake sets `/Zi` by default, so if you use CMake, you can use `/Z7` by adding code like this in your CMakeLists.txt:

 ```cmake
 if(CMAKE_BUILD_TYPE STREQUAL "Debug")